 BiomX Announces Second Closing of $7.5 Million Private Placement

-/EIN News/ -- CAMBRIDGE, Mass. and NESS ZIONA, Israel, May 05, 2023 (GLOBE NEWSWIRE) -- BiomX Inc. (NYSE American: PHGE) (“BiomX” or the “Company”), a clinical-stage company advancing novel natural and engineered phage therapies that target specific pathogenic bacteria, today announced the second closing of its recently announced $7.5 million private placement (“PIPE”) investment.
+CAMBRIDGE, Mass. and NESS ZIONA, Israel, May 05, 2023 (GLOBE NEWSWIRE) -- BiomX Inc. PHGE ("BiomX" or the "Company"), a clinical-stage company advancing novel natural and engineered phage therapies that target specific pathogenic bacteria, today announced the second closing of its recently announced $7.5 million private placement ("PIPE") investment.

 On February 22, 2023, the Company announced that it entered into a securities purchase agreement ("SPA") with a selected group of institutional and individual investors, including existing investors OrbiMed and the Cystic Fibrosis Foundation.
 The financing was structured to close in two separate parts.
 The first closing occurred on February 27, 2023.
 The second closing announced today was contingent upon approval of the issuance of the additional securities under the SPA by the Company's stockholders in accordance with NYSE American rules.
 Pursuant to the SPA, at the second closing, the Company issued 24,632,243 shares of common stock (or common stock equivalents, the "Securities") for gross proceeds of approximately $6 million, at a price of $0.245 per share.